Orbis-Cascade-Alliance/slip-printer/README.md

 You can view all pending, printed, or canceled slips in the queue under Admin > Printing > Printouts Queue.

 In the application, select the printout queue and click "Get Slips."
 The printouts in the queue with a status of "Pending" will populate in a gray box below.
 By default, all printouts will be selected.

+You can change the number of slips printed per page using the dropdown on the right.
+The gray box will update to show an approximate preview of what the slips will look like on regular office paper in landscape mode.
+Printer settings will affect the final result.

 Select the printouts to print and click "Go."
 This will create a new window containing only the selected slips, and the print dialog for your browser will open.
 Print the document to your preferred printer, or cancel if needed.